Science 37 (NASDAQ:SNCE) Issues Quarterly Earnings Results

-Science 37 (NASDAQ:SNCE – Get Rating) announced its quarterly earnings results on Thursday.
-The company reported ($0.17) earnings per share for the quarter, topping the consensus estimate of ($0.22) by $0.05, Fidelity Earnings reports.
-Science 37 had a negative net margin of 56.12% and a negative return on equity of 105.23%.
+Science 37 (NASDAQ:SNCE – Get Rating) issued its earnings results on Thursday.
+The company reported ($0.17) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.22) by $0.05, Fidelity Earnings reports.
+Science 37 had a negative return on equity of 105.23% and a negative net margin of 56.12%.

 Science 37 Holdings, Inc provides technology-based solutions to enable agile clinical trials and decentralized approaches.
 Its platform enables modern and digital approaches to clinical research by bringing together all parties, including the patient and trial investigators, nurses, coordinators, and sponsors to power workflows, centralize evidence generation, and harmonize data.